Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 tags: "TeamServer organization settings"
 -->

-Organization administrators have access to a number of configuration settings specific to operating and managing an organization.
-This includes administering users as well as setting up password policy, integrations, server defaults and more.
+Organization administrators have access to a variety of configuration settings specific to operating and managing an organization, such as administering users, setting up password policy, integrations and server defaults.
 You can find these settings by selecting **Organization Settings** in the [User menu](user_tsguideui.html#overview).

 <a href="assets/images/Settings_Nav.png" rel="lightbox" title="Organization Settings"><img class="thumbnail" src="assets/images/Settings_Nav.png"/></a>